viveksinghh29/viveksinghh29/README.md

-just a kid runnning on dreams,data and training models.
+just a kid running on dreams,data and training models.